South Africa strikes escalate with petrol stations dispute

 Citing escalating living and transport costs, leading manufacturing union NUMSA said its 72,000 members working in petrol stations, automotive retail shops and car dealerships would walk out from Monday "in demand of a living wage and improved conditions".

-The petrol station and car dealership employees will join workers from the auto industry who have already downed tools for a week in a wage dispute, costing the economy an estimated $60 million a day.
+The petrol station and car dealership employees will join workers from the auto industry who have already downed tools for a week in a wage dispute, costing the economy an estimated $60 million (38 million pounds) a day.

 Strikes also started this week in the country's construction and airport sectors, but their impact has been limited so far.